 TIED POINTS AND DETERMINATING WINNER OF THE MATCH

-In case of even points in the end of the group stage, the standings will be solved as follows;1. points from mutual games 2.
-Goal difference in mutual games 3.
-Goal difference in the group 4.
-Goals scored in the group 5.
-Toss.
-In playoff-stage draws will be solved with penalty shootout.
 Extra time won’t be played.
 Players who have been on the pitch when the game ends are allowed to participate in penalty shootout.
 Only goal keeper can be substituted in case of injury.
-In games that have been played 11v11 five (5) players from each team will take part in penalty shootout.
+In games that have been played 11v11 five, at first (5) players from each team will take part in penalty shootout.
 In case of 8v8 there will be only three (3) players taking part.
 If one team is not ahead on goals after these kicks, the shootout will proceed to sudden death.

 - Team can choose up to 18 player per game.

 - Teams must be dressed and ready at least 15 minutes before the match.